whatyouhide/dotfiles/README.md

 ## New machine setup

-Symlinks are stored inside `links.yml`.
+Symlinks are stored inside `config.yml` along with other configuration options.
 This file contains the files in this repo that will be linked to `~`.
 Have a look at it before proceeding, comments should explain how things work.

 Rake tasks are the main interface for setting up a new machine.
 List them with `rake -T` or just issue: